— Karl Olsen, Minister of Music

 This is our “traditional” church choir.
 We have our traditional aspects such as singing great choral works of Mozart, J.S.
 Bach, and Vivaldi.
 We also reach beyond as we sing good contemporary literature, personal compositions, and various other styles of music.
 Some choir members are beginners while others have a life-long musical vocation or avocation.

-We rehearse Wednesday evenings from 7 to 8:30 p.m. and sing three or four Sundays a month.
+We rehearse Wednesday evenings 6:30 to 8 p.m. and sing about three Sundays a month.
 Music reading ability is helpful, but not required.
 Through focusing on solid repertoire and good choral techniques, our goal is to provide support for the worshipping congregation and a musical outlet for people as we sing praise, remembering the story of God’s grace and action in our lives.
 Come and join us.

 Soloists and Instrumentals